 Divorcing with Complex Finances: Challenges and Solutions

 Depending upon how complex your financial life is, you may be the owner of a significant amount of assets and also someone who owes that to several creditors.
 Adding to this difficulty would be figuring out how to divide up any non-cash compensation.
-Whether you’re representing yourself in your divorce case or have an attorney, you may feel like the odds are stacked against you in successfully managing all the financial aspects of your current situation.
+Whether you represent yourself or work with an attorney in your divorce case, you may feel overwhelmed by the financial aspects of your situation.

 That is where today’s blog post comes in.
 I want to provide you with as much information in context as I can about this issue so that you can use it as a jumping-off point when speaking with an experienced family law attorney.
-Bear in mind that the attorneys with the law office of Brian Fagan offer free of charge consultation six days a week in person, over the phone, and via video.
-We excel at collaborating with you to address issues such as noncash compensation that may affect you and your family in your current divorce situations.
+Bear in mind that the attorneys with the law office of Brian Fagan offer free-of-charge consultation six days a week in person, over the phone, and via video.
+We excel at collaborating with you to address issues such as noncash compensation that may affect you and your family in your current divorce situation.

 Just what is noncash compensation?